namgyaaal/talkbank-utils/README.md

 # Talkbank Utils

-Python utility library for handling text and audio of Talkbank `.cha` files.
+Python utility library for handling text and audio of Talkbank `.cha` files made for personal use.

-Used for purpose of diarization and speech-to-text.
+Used on ASR tasks (voice recognition, diarization and speech-to-text) for libraries such as `pyannote-audio` and `nemo_toolkit[asr]`.
+Because of this, it ignores a lot of other data included in .cha files.

-Note that this doesn't do anything with syntax or other complex features.
-Consider using `pylangacq` for this purpose.
+If you want those features, consider using other libraries (such as `pylangacq`).